Access Denied

 Macros: 30g protein | 20g carbs | 6g fiber | 20g fat

-Pasta without the carbs: This delivers the comfort of spaghetti with just 20g carbs versus 40-50g for traditional pasta.
+Pasta-style comfort with fewer carbs: This delivers the comfort of spaghetti with just 20g carbs versus a typical pasta serving, which is often higher.

 Recipe 6: Slow Cooker Beef & Vegetable Stew (295 calories)